nohn3043-arch/second-perspective/README.md

 Without it, rules become symbolic, audits become retrospective, and intelligence becomes performative.

-Provide neutral, traceable structural support for high-stakes rational decision-making.
-Deliver third-party independent security and compliance auditing for AI systems and enterprise decisions.
+## Provide neutral, traceable structural support for high-stakes rational decision-making.Deliver third-party independent security and compliance auditing for AI systems and enterprise decisions.

 ## This engine has passed the IMDA AI Verify assessment and achieved an overall score of 95.